 Who We Serve

 The highly qualified staff at Gold Circle Counseling relates to each client in his/her human uniqueness.
-Current staff includes master level mental health counselors, a medical doctor and physician assistant who specialize in psychiatry.
+Current staff includes master level mental health counselors, a physician assistant and nurse practitioner who specialize in psychiatry, and a psychologist.

 We welcome individuals (adults and adolescents), couples, and families as clients; regardless of race, religion, or gender.
 You may experience a range of difficulties: depression, anxiety, bereavement, trauma, addiction, or low self-esteem.
 You can expect to be received with kindness, empathy and understanding.

 Referrals come from a variety of sources including past and present clients, other therapists, psychiatrists, primary care physicians, churches, colleges, hospitals and professional publications such as Psychology Today to name a few.

 - Co-dependency Issues

 - Medication Management

 - Mood Disorders